GoogleCloudPlatform/bigquery-utils/cloud_functions/gcs_event_based_ingest/README.md

 temporary external table over the GCS objects as a proxy for load job.
 `gs://${INGESTION_BUCKET}/${BQ_DATASET}/${BQ_TABLE_NAME}/_config/bq_transform.sql`

+Note, external queries will consume query slots from this project's reservation or count towards your on-demand billing.
+They will _not_ use free tie load slots.

 Note, that the query should select from a `temp_ext` which will be a temporary external table configured on the fly by the Cloud Function.
 The query must handle the logic for inserting into the destination table.